FelixLabelle/felixlabelle.github.io/_posts/2024-12-1-fun-with-words-nyt-structured.md

 2. Model used
 3. K-shot
 4. Prompt used (Default-only)
 This created 48 paired scores.
-When comparing the generative experiments one-to-one in this way and structured prediction experiments the mean average accuracy is significantly higher (12.5% absolute improvement on average) for structured prediction.
+When comparing the generative and structured experiments the mean average accuracy is significantly higher (12.5% absolute improvement on average) for structured prediction.
 The p-value of this result is 0.0002 and was calculated using resampling with the statistic being the mean of the difference of values between experiments.